DLBPointon/gEVAL_cleaner/README.md

 - Entryper fix )to stop multi all files.
 - cdna has been changed to an entryper of 5000.
 - Changed executable settings for cleandatav2.py.

+#### Update 2
+- Bug where script needs to be run 4 times to complete task.

 ### 16/01/2020
 - Test runs were failing due to a missing function call in a next of if branches.